sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(result).toBe(true)
 -->

 Another example where we can improve readability a bit is checking whether a value is between two numbers.
-A naïve way to so would like so:
+A naïve way to do so would be:

 <!-- let inside = false, x = 7 -->